The Calling of Delight: Gangs, Service, and Kinship

 And I’m always admiring of employers, especially in the early days before we were kind of established, who would call us.
 And I’d give a talk somewhere, and an employer would call me and say, “OK, send me somebody.
 I’m scared, though.”
 I said, “I get it.”
 Then they’ll love who they get, some homie who’s enormously eager and a good worker.
 And then he’ll call and say, “Send me somebody else like him too.”
 But they had to take that — look before you leap, but leap.
 Thanks.

-AUDIENCE MEMBER 3: I appreciate your personal stories, the interaction you have, but the young man on the steps and the like, but so many in the area where I come from, the way you deal with gangs is you incarcerate them.
-So how much of the interaction have you had with the justice system, the penal system, and how can we in communities that want to put these things and depersonalize them away — can we do, can be done, societally, congregationally, personally?
+Audience Member 3: I appreciate your personal stories, the interaction you have, but — the young man on the steps, and the like.
+But so many in the area where I come from — the way you deal with gangs is, you incarcerate them.
+And so how much of the interaction have you had with the justice system, the penal system?
+And how can we, in communities that want to put these “things,” and depersonalize them away — can we do, can be done, societally, congregationally, personally?

 [music: “Lo Duca Brothers” by Spaghetti Western]

 Ms. Tippett: I’m Krista Tippett, and this is On Being.
 Today, with Fr.
 Greg Boyle on his longtime, unusually successful work with former gang members in Los Angeles.
 I interviewed him in the outdoor Hall of Philosophy at the Chautauqua Institution, and we also took questions from the audience.